Ailey/Fordham B.F.A. Frequently Asked Questions

 When are the applications due?

-Please note that our admissions procedures have changes.
-Both the Dance Application to The Ailey School and the Common Application for Fordham University are now due on November 1, 2011.
+Both the Dance Application and the Fordham Application are due on November 1.

 Why are there two separate applications?